GelidCrow/dcsn/README.md

 bagging approach is used.
 Furthermore, by specifying the -r option a random forest approach may be used.

+    python dcsn.py nltcs --al --ap rii 0.75 10 -a 0.5
+Learn a single csn using randomised iterative improvement choosing 10 times the best edge to cut with a probability of 0.75.

+    python dcsn.py nltcs --al --ap grasp noise 3 0.5 -a 0.5
+Learn a single csn using grasp and a noised version of the mutual informations and choosing the best version within 3 attempts.

+    python dcsn.py nltcs --al --ap grasp bk 5 4 -a 0.5
+Learn a single csn using grasp.
+While constructing the minimum spanning tree choose a random MI within the best fourths.
+Do this for 5 times and choose the best performing on the validation set.

     usage: dcsn.py [-h] [--seed [SEED]] [-o [OUTPUT]] [-r] [--sum] [-k K [K ...]]
                [-d D [D ...]] [-s S [S ...]] [-a ALPHA [ALPHA ...]] [--al] [--an] [-v [VERBOSE]] [--ap AP [AP ...]]